The word “free” has an amazing effect on purchasing behavior.

 If you make the free shipping threshold too high, customers may not be willing to spend that much more money.

 For example, doubling what you were planning to spend as a consumer might seem too far out of reach.
-Conversely, making the minimum amount required too similar to your average order value (AOV) will hurt your margins.
+Conversely, making the minimum amount required too similar to your AOV will hurt your margins.